 - Fitness Studios & Gyms

 Nothing is more brick and mortar than real estate (since it’s literally made of bricks and mortar.)
-Property developers and realtors make living on building and selling houses, apartments, and offices.
+Property developers and realtors make a living on building and selling houses, apartments, and offices.
 However, when everyone has to stay indoors unless there is a critical need, what can real estate workers do to keep their work going?

 There are at least two software solutions for the issue.